geleto/cascador-ai/README.md

 *   **`usage`**: Token usage information.
 *   **`finishReason`**: The reason the model stopped generating.

 **Important Note**: Unlike `TextGenerator`, the return value for `ObjectGenerator` **does not** include `messages` or `messageHistory`.
-Its purpose is to produce a final, structured data object, not to continue a conversation.
+While you can provide a `messages` history to give the model context for its generation, its purpose is to produce a final, structured data object, not to continue a conversation.

 **Use it for**: Data extraction, structured responses, or enum-based classification.
 [See Vercel docs on object generation](https://sdk.vercel.ai/docs/ai-sdk-core/generating-objects#generateobject) for return details.

 ### ObjectStreamer
 **What it does**: Streams structured data incrementally via Vercel’s [`streamObject` function](https://sdk.vercel.ai/docs/ai-sdk-core/stream-object).
 It follows the same creation and calling patterns as `TextGenerator`.

-> **Note**: Streaming renderers like `ObjectStreamer` cannot be exposed as tools to an LLM, as the tool-use protocol requires a single, resolved response, not a stream.
+> **Note**: Streaming components like `ObjectStreamer` cannot be exposed as tools to an LLM, as the tool-use protocol requires a single, resolved response, not a stream.

 #### How to Create It
 Like `TextStreamer`, it can operate on a single `prompt` or be given a conversational history via the `messages` property, allowing for context-aware data streaming.